sanitaravel/Space-Launch-Telemetry-Analyzer/README.md

-# Starship Analyzer
+# Space Launch Telemetry Analyzer

-A small toolkit to analyze Starship flight recordings and extract telemetry and events from video.
+A small toolkit to analyze space launch flight recordings and extract telemetry and events from video.

 This repository contains video-processing utilities, OCR-based telemetry extraction, plotting, and helper scripts used to analyze flight recordings (stored under `flight_recordings/`).
 It is intended for local analysis and lightweight automation (for example, publishing notable events).